China Housing and Land Development

 China Housing and Land Development Inc. is a Xi'an-based company that, through its subsidiaries, is engaged in the acquisition, development, management, and sale of commercial and residential real estate properties in the People's Republic of China.

-It is the third-ranked housing and land development company in the Shaanxi province and ranked as the number one private housing and land development company in Xian.
+It is the third-ranked housing and land development company in the Shaanxi province and ranked as the number one private housing and land development company in Xi'an.

 Notable projects

 Tsining 24G

 Located at 133 Changle Road, Xi'an, it consists in the redevelopment of a pre-existing building near the commercial belt of the city.
 It comprises approximately 240000 sqft available for residential use, plus approx. 200000 sqft for commercial use.
 It was completed in June 2006.

 Tsining Junjing Garden I

 Consists of a European style community located at 369 North Jinhua Road, Xi'an.

 It comprises 15 apartment buildings for a total of 1230 apartments.
 290000 sqft of additional property have been used for commercial businesses.

 The project was completed in September 2006.